JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure: SIEM Integration with ChatGPT/Key-Takeaway.md

 # Key-Takeaway

+Key takeaways that I learned throughout the project:

 - Acquired proficiency in deploying an incident-triggered playbook.

 - Gained the knowledge required to obtain an API Key for ChatGPT.